michalsn/codeigniter-nested-model/docs/configuration.md

 ### Entities

-- Every entity should use `HasLazyRelations` trait.
+- Every entity should use `HasLazyRelations` trait - of course only if we want to use lazy loading.